 - Communicate effectively and regularly with parents regarding schedule changes, cancellations and BJSA correspondence.

-- If cancelling a practice or a game, be sure to contact players/parents and our UK International coach, especially if UK is scheduled to work with your team.
+- If cancelling a practice or a game, be sure to contact players/parents and UK International, especially if UK is scheduled to work with your team.
 Please see the “forms’ section of the BJSA website for game cancellation procedures.

 - Exhibit good communication with UK International.
 Be considerate of their time.
 And don’t hesitate to contact our UK coaches if you need assistance, even if you are not scheduled to work with them.

-- Attend your applicable Coaches’ Clinics at Nassahegan and encourage your assistants to attend as well (1.5 hours in the evening, once per season).
+- Attend the Coaches’ Clinics at Nassahegan (when applicable) and encourage your assistants to attend as well (1.5 hours in the evening, once per season).

 - Arrive on time and participate in the Saturday morning skills sessions (Micro coaches – 30 minutes every Saturday before your game).